James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 **Verdict: the stack is worth medium-lite for crosstalk, but it is NOT a clean ceiling improvement because fog regresses.** The "covariate-shift-aware DGLSS++" story would require the crosstalk gain WITHOUT the fog oracle loss.
-The open question — set up below — is WHY fog's oracle falls while its zero-shot/naive rise: if the per-scan normalization removes a part of the fog feature that the ORACLE re-estimation needs (a structure component), the fix is a condition-aware normalization (apply input-IN only where the shift is statistics-like); if instead
+The open question, set up below, is WHY fog's oracle falls while its zero-shot/naive rise: if the per-scan normalization removes a part of the fog feature that the ORACLE re-estimation needs (a structure component), the fix is a condition-aware normalization (apply input-IN only where the shift is statistics-like); if instead